 The vision of the SSC is that of a South Africa that creates and consolidates a culture of science in its communities, which allows it to utilise technology as an engine of industrial and social transformation.

-The Faculty hosts approximately 20 public lectures annually.
+The Faculty hosts a number of public lectures on a regular basis.
 These lectures provide a dynamic and diverse platform for our academics to share new knowledge with the general public and students.

 In recognition of the contributions of staff members towards CE, the Faculty presents an annual award for achievement of excellence in CE.

-For enquiries about CE in the Faculty of Science, please contact Dr JC van Dyk on email@example.com.
+For enquiries about CE in the Faculty of Science, please contact Prof JC van Dyk on email@example.com.